VitoMinheere/voidrice/.local/bin/SCRIPTS.md

 - `checkup` -- If connected to internet, syncs package repositories and downloads (but does not install) any potential updates.
 Gives `notify-send` notifications of when it is active since other `pacman` install commands cannot be run simultaneously.
 You may need to grant your user the ability to run `pacman -Syyuw --noconfirm` without a password (done in `/etc/sudoers`).
 - `cronbat` -- Gives a dunst notification if the battery is less than 25%.
 - `crontog` -- Not actually a cronjob, but just turns off/on all user cronjobs.
-- `getforecast` -- Updates the weather forecast.
-This is automatically run by `weather` if there hasn't been a new forecast today.
 - `newsup` -- Updates newsboat RSS feeds if connected to internet.
 Will also display a newspaper update icon on i3blocks if it has not be user disabled.

 ## `tools/`